Updated: Jul 22

 Days passed.
 The long mobile towers started violating the sky mercilessly.
 The fiery little sparrows were no match for the invisible poison that these towers spat out.
 The chirping stopped one day.
 We were left with the caw-cawing of the crows.

-I, too, started realizing that mothers are just one kind of woman.
+I, too, started realizing that mothers are just one kind of women.
 There were my female classmates, there were the Bollywood heroines and then there were the boudis of the para.
 Perhaps I gnawed at the Apple of knowledge a little too early!

 Sports were never my forte in the school.
 So when there were those football tournaments going on, some of us - including me - used to hit on the girls from my class.
 Our Maths teacher used to sarcastically say, “ Maather bhitore ekta khela chole, maather baire ekta khela chole.”